Foundation Innovation, LLC is a full-service consulting firm dedicated to

 Shawn Callaway became the President and Owner of FI in August 2022.
-He started his career in nonprofit management in 1993 and has accrued almost 30 years of experience in non-profit management and has been on the FI team since 2015.
-From religious and education to business nonprofits, Shawn has served in most roles of nonprofits from Board Member all the way to President/CEO.
+He started his career in nonprofit management in 1993, and has accrued 30 years of experience in non-profit management and has been on the FI team since 2015.
+From religious and education to business and economic development nonprofits, Shawn has served in most roles of non-profits from Board Member all the way to President/CEO.
 Shawn was named a “Hometown Hero” in 2020 and “Businessperson of the Year” in 2022.
-Under Shawn’s leadership two different local Chambers have received Five Star Accreditation from the U.S. Chamber.
-Shawn currently serves as the first executive director of the award-winning Aledo ISD Education Foundation, which has raised over three million dollars since its founding in 2013.
+Under Shawn’s leadership two different local Chambers have received Five Star Accreditation, the highest rating from the U.S. Chamber.
+Shawn also currently serves as the first executive director of the award-winning Aledo ISD Education Foundation, which has raised over $3.5 million dollars since its founding in 2013.
 Shawn is actively involved in pro-education legislation and activism.
-Shawn earned a B.A. in Communications/Mass Communications from Texas Tech University and holds certifications in adolescent education from Southern Methodist University and Princeton University.
-Shawn & his wife Anita, a High School Principal have two sons, Cameron, a Cadet at The United States Military Academy at West Point and Kade, a high school student.
+After earning his degree from Texas Tech, he achieved certifications in adolescent education from Southern Methodist University and Princeton University.

 (512) 535-2046 ext.
 700 or 712